-Table 1 and Figure 2 summarize the intersection LOS for 2018 existing conditions.
-The V/C is calculated using the methodologies defined in the Highway Capacity Manual.
-As shown in Table 1, most of the study intersections meet the V/C threshold under existing conditions.
+Table 2 and Figure 2 summarize the intersection LOS for 2018.
+The V/C calculation is made using the methodology defined in the Highway Capacity Manual.
+As shown in Table 2, most of the intersections meet the V/C threshold.
 The exceptions include: 150th Avenue SE & SE Eastgate Way which does not meet the LOS threshold in the AM or PM peak period and 150th Avenue SE & SE Newport Way intersection which is congested in the PM peak period.
-Intersections along the Factoria Boulevard SE corridor meet the V/C thresholds, which may seem counterintuitive to drivers who travel this corridor and experience delay.
-Vehicle speed is another MMLOS metric that quantify the experience of the driver traveling through several intersections on a corridor.
+Intersections along the Factoria Boulevard SE corridor meet the V/C threshold.
+V/C does not always reflect a driver's experience because it is an average of all approaches to an intersection - some drivers may experience zero delay while others wait dozens of seconds at a red light.
+Therefore, vehicle speed is another metric used in this study to quantify the experience of the driver traveling through several intersections along a corridor.